Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 Probate34 will likely be required by the FI to proceed with transferring the account out of the Estate, at a future date.

-Interest income earned and accrued on the account up to Deceased’s date of death is taxable and will be included in the Deceased’s terminal T1 tax return(s).
+Interest income earned and accrued on the account up to the Deceased’s date of death is taxable and will be included in the Deceased’s terminal T1 tax return(s).

 Interest income earned while the account is within the Estate will be included in the Estate’s (a trust) income for income tax purposes and reported on the Estate’s T3 tax return.